janosh/pymatgen-2-paper/paper/main.typ

 Moreover, many of these tasks have specific requirements for the specialized case of defects, such as efficient and appropriate supercell generation (to balance computational cost and accuracy), determination of defect point symmetries, configurational degeneracies and site multiplicities in symmetry-breaking supercells, efficient algorithms for large and complex structure analyses, calculation parameter consistency checks, targeted distortions for structure-searching, smart algorithms for sub-phase diagrams and more.
 \ \

-Several open-source toolkits have now been developed which make use of core functionalities in #pmg to implement stages of the defect modeling workflow, including `doped` (@fig:dependent-usage-of-pmg), `pydefect`, `PyCDT`, `pymatgen-analysis-defects`, `ShakeNBreak`, `AiiDA-defects` and `pydecs`.
+Several open-source toolkits have now been developed which make use of core functionalities in #pmg to implement stages of the defect modeling workflow, including `doped` @kavanagh_doped_2024 (@fig:dependent-usage-of-pmg), `pydefect` @kumagai_insights_2021, `PyCDT` @broberg_pycdt_2018, `pymatgen-analysis-defects` @shen_pymatgen-analysis-defects_2024, `ShakeNBreak` @mosquera-lois_shakenbreak_2022, `AiiDA-defects` @muy_aiida-defects_2023 and `pydecs` @ogawa_extended_2022.
-These toolkits are seeing widespread usage in the defects community, helping to accelerate research in this technologically crucial area, while also reducing the barrier to entry for new researchers.
+These toolkits are seeing widespread usage in the defects community, helping to accelerate research in this technologically crucial area, along with reducing human errors and lowering the barrier to entry for new researchers.
 Here, the wide functionality, along with a flexible and modular code structure, has been a key enabler of these downstream developments, allowing the tailoring of #pmg functions to specialised use cases.
-One promising aspect of these developments, is the
+One promising aspect of these developments, is that they have greatly reduced the burden for data sharing and reproducibility in defect simulations – a particularly challenging task given the many steps involved @squiresGuidelinesRobustReproducible2025.

-Should mention something about reproducibility, aided by `pymatgen`/`monty`, see perspective and doped here.

-The `doped` defect simulation toolkit has made heavy use of the tools provided by #pmg to produce a comprehensive yet flexible software suite to implement the defect modelling workflow.

-#pmg's utility as a foundational tool in computational materials science workflows is well-illustrated by its usage in the modeling of crystal defects.
+Through the object-oriented architecture and efficient serialization tools provided by #pmg and its `monty` dependency, the human effort to collate and export complete metadata and calculation provenance is significantly diminished.
+It is hoped that these developments will establish clear community standards and expectations for reproducibility, strengthening the quality and impact of defect modelling research while ensuring robust foundations for future database and machine learning efforts in this area @squiresGuidelinesRobustReproducible2025.

 // + (If we want a figure here, could make a diagram showing the workflow: Pull materials from MP -> Oxi-state Guess w/PMG -> Vacancy generation w/`doped` (via PMG etc) -> Electrostatic analysis with PMG (Ewald tools) -> VASP DFT I/O w/PMG -> Energetic & Structural (w/`doped` & PMG) analysis; from 10.1088/2515-7655/ade916, as example).

-- #pmg has allowed this development, providing a robust yet flexible framework to simplify these steps and allow their defect-specific implementation

-*TODO: Citations*

 === Data-driven Heuristic Assessment and Machine Learning *@ Janine*